RooneyMcNibNug/sysadmin-resources/README.md

 ## Databases

 ## Logs
++ [OWASP page - Log review and management](https://www.owasp.org/index.php/Log_review_and_management) - A nice set of guidlines from OWASP on generally handling and maintaining logs.
+Includes some nice links at the bottom too.

 + [Syslog : The Complete System Administrator Guide](https://devconnected.com/syslog-the-complete-system-administrator-guide/) - A pretty comprehensive guide to the Linux Syslog protocol

 ## Security